-- Set this environment variable to "all" to enable the SIGPROF timer on all threads created with the pthread\create() function. - "nocomm" to enable the SIGPROF timer on all threads except the extra threads that are created to support MPI. - Add a call to the gmon\start\all\thread\timers() function to the program, from the main thread - Add a call to the gmon\thread\timer(int start) function from the thread to be profiled: 1 to start, 0 to stop
+- The base GNU toolchain does not provide support for profiling on threads - Profiling threads - BG_GMON_START_THREAD_TIMERS - Set this environment variable to "all" to enable the SIGPROF timer on all threads created with the pthread_create() function. - "nocomm" to enable the SIGPROF timer on all threads except the extra threads that are created to support MPI. - Add a call to the gmon_start_all_thread_timers() function to the program, from the main thread - Add a call to the gmon_thread_timer(int start) function from the thread to be profiled: 1 to start, 0 to stop